Degea-AB/degea-ts-onboard/README.md

 Defender for Identity<br>
 Defender for Cloud Apps<br>

-Download or clone the repo, then run scripts in order.
+Download or clone the repo, then run script 1-3 EntraSetup.ps1.
 PDF files are for reference.

-Due to a lack of programmatic support the steps in Defender RBAC (part 4) still need to be executed manually.
+Perform the steps in "4-TSD SOP - 04 Onboard Microsoft 365 Defender Unified RBAC.pdf", then export the roles and validate Perform the steps in the remaining SOPs

 (Degea Access) should only be run if Degea does not have regular admin access (GDAP).